RutledgeGroupMIT/UEF/README.md

   * strain = initial level of strain (default=0).
 Use of this keyword is not recommended, but may be recessary when resuming a run with data file.
 This keyword is not needed when restart files are used.
   * ext = x or y or z or xy or xz or yz or xyz (default=xyz).
 These are "external" dimensions used in pressure control.
 For example, for uniaxial extension in the z direction, x and y correspond to free surfaces.
 The setting xy will only control (P_xx+P_yy)/2 to the target external pressure.
   * The following additional keywords from [`fix nvt`](http://lammps.sandia.gov/doc/fix_nh.html) can be used with this fix: couple, tchain, pchain, tloop, ploop, drag<br><br>

-Examples:
+#### Examples
 * Uniaxial flow<br>`fix f1 all npt/uef temp 400 400 300 iso 1 1 3000 erate 0.00001 -0.000005 ext yz`
 * Biaxial flow<br>`fix f2 all npt/uef temp 400 400 300 z 1 1 3000 erate 0.000005 0.000005`

+#### Usage notes
+There are two ways to control the pressure.
+The first method involves using the`ext` keyword along with the `iso` pressure style.
+With this method, the pressure is controlled by scaling the simulation box isotropically to achieve the average stress in the directions specified by `ext`.

+The second method involves setting the normal stresses using the `x` `y` , and `z` keywords.
+When using this method, the same pressure must be specified via `Pstart` and `Pstop` for all dimensions controlled.
+Any choice of pressure conditions that would cause LAMMPS to compute a deviatoric stress are not permissable and will result in an error.
+Additionally, all dimensions with controlled stress must have the same applied strain rate.
+The `ext` keyword should be set to the default value (`xyz`) which using this method.

+For example, the following commands will work:
+* `fix f1 all npt/uef temp 0.7 0.7 0.5 x 1 1 5 y 1 1 5 erate -0.5 -0.5`
+* `fix f1 all npt/uef temp 0.7 0.7 0.5 z 1 1 5 erate 0.5 0.5`

+The following commands will not work:
+* `fix f1 all npt/uef temp 0.7 0.7 0.5 x 1 1 5 z 1 1 5 erate -0.5 -0.5`
+* `fix f1 all npt/uef temp 0.7 0.7 0.5 x 1 1 5 z 2 2 5 erate 0.5 0.5`

 ### compute pressure/uef
-Note: It is generally not advisable to use this command in input scripts.
-A `fix nvt/uef` or `fix npt/uef` will always contain an instance of this compute.
-See the note below for details.
 * `compute ID all pressure/uef temp-ID`
   * ID = name for the compute
   * temp-ID = ID of compute that calculates temperature<br><br>
 Additional keywords:
-  * One of the following additional keywords from [`compute pressure`](http://lammps.sandia.gov/doc/compute_pressure.html) may be used with this fix: ke or pair or bond or angle or dihedral or improper or kspace or fix or virial<br><br>
+  * The following additional keywords from [`compute pressure`](http://lammps.sandia.gov/doc/compute_pressure.html) may be used with this fix: ke or pair or bond or angle or dihedral or improper or kspace or fix or virial<br><br>
  Example:
   * `compute c1 all pressure/uef c_1_temp`

 #### Usage notes
-The results of a `compute pressure/uef` are only accurate if it's temperature compute, specified by `temp-ID`, is the temperature compute for a `fix nvt/uef` or `fix npt/uef`.
-Specifically, the kinetic energy tensor will not be in the correct coordinate system unless this is the case.
-Additionally, the kinetic energy tensor for `temp-ID` should not be
+The stress tensor computed from `compute pressure/uef` is only accurate if it's temperature compute, specified by `temp-ID`, is a `compute temp/uef`.
+See the documentation for [`compute pressure`](http://lammps.sandia.gov/doc/compute_pressure.html) for further details on output.

+### compute temp/uef
+#### Syntax
+* `compute ID all temp/uef`
+  * ID = name for the compute

+#### Examples
+ *`compute c1 all temp/uef`

+#### Usage notes
+See the documentation for [`compute temp`](http://lammps.sandia.gov/doc/compute_pressure.html) for further details on output.

 ### dump cfg/uef
 * `dump ID all cfg/uef mass type xs ys zs keyword value`